Assistive Technology Lab

 Dragon is provided to students on a case-by-case basis who have qualifying disabilities.

-The lists of tools above is not exhaustive.
+The lists of tools above are not exhaustive.
 Please address your needs with DS so the right tool can be provided for your needs.